duong755/tex-make/CONTRIBUTING.md

 But of course, this solution has caveat - _performance_.
 With a quite large number of subfiles, you have to specify the variable `$max_repeat` (which is set default to 5) in `.latexmkrc` - This is up to you.

 But for now, I don't mind it.
 Maybe someday, the project will serve both solution: `\input` and `standalone`, `\input` for the whole document, `standalone` for parts of it.

-### Chapters, Sections and so on

-As you have seen the codebase structure, I put the content of the chapters in `chapter{number}` directories.
-And each directories has its own "entry file", which might import smaller subfiles.

-At first, I wanted the name of the entry file will always be `main.tex`, and it is ok, and the recipe in `Makefile` can be simpler.
-But I don't want get confused between various of entry files with the same name so I decided that the entry file and its directory will have the same name.